The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

 8. Contributions to the “Final Four” Student’s Academies:

 A. The academies that the Final Four students attend will receive a $2,000 contribution from the Sponsor unless one of the Disqualifying Factors Related to Contribution by Sponsor, which are set out in Section 8B, below applies.
-Recommended use of the contributions for the Final Four students’ respective academies is to assist in travel expenses for the student traveling to the NAF Next conference in Orlando, FL.
+Recommended use of the contributions for the Final Four students’ respective academies is to assist in travel expenses for the student traveling to the NAF Next conference in Washington, DC.
 However, Sponsor has no control as to the way in which the academy will use the contribution.
 Sponsor has no responsibility as to the way the contribution is used by the academy.

 Note: All expenses associated with attending the conference are solely the responsibility of the students who participate in the Competition.
 Sponsor will NOT provide any funds for travel, lodging, or other expenses to any participant or to any other individual who attends the conference in connection with the Competition.